 A thorough examination by our team at the Leigh Smile Center will determine, based on several factors, whether or not you are a candidate for dental implants.
 Not every patient case is suitable for implants; however, most patients who have lost teeth can have implants placed successfully.
 Good health and sufficient bone density and structure are two of the main factors in making that determination.
 A Consultation will assess and evaluate your dental needs and requirements.
 The costs involved and the treatment plan will be explained in detail, and any questions or concerns you may have will be answered at that time.

 We believe it is advisable to choose a practitioner who has the knowledge and training necessary to perform dental implant treatment.
 The Leigh Smile Center encourages you to ask questions regarding qualifications, training, success rates, and the length of time the practitioner has been performing implant related treatments.
+The Leigh Smile Center has a 98.5% success rate for dental implants.
 You are also encouraged to compare the costs involved as well as the level of after-care that the practitioner provides, and the availability of that practitioner should complications arise.
 It is for your own benefit to be an informed consumer; especially where it involves your health or your quality of life.
 Implant Dentistry is not recognized as a "specialty" field in Dentistry by the Alberta Dental Association and College.
 There are no Dental Implant "Specialists" in Canada.
-Dental Implant services at the LEIGH SMILE CENTER are provided by Dr. Leigh, a General Dentist.
-So as not to confuse patients, Dr. Leigh and his dental surgical team provides Dental Implant services at his Center.
-Other services are provided by his Associates, Dr. Ken Schuster and Dr. BJ Sadasivaiah, and Dr. Shideh Pejman (General Dentists).
-Dr Leigh will be happy to inform you of his experience in Dental Implant services.
-No Dentist should be reluctant to provide you with that information.

 There are nearly 500,000 Dental Implant services performed each year throughout the world.
 The health of the patient is a far more important factor than the patient's age.
 Dental Implants have been placed in patients in their teens and in much older patients in their 80's.
 New techniques and advancements in the placing of dental implants have allowed the practitioner to augment bone structure in cases where bone was insufficient for placing implants.
 So, even though you have lost teeth many years ago, or have worn conventional dentures for many years, and have subsequently lost some bone mass, this can be reversed through bone augmentation.